 Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

-If you are working on a mine-life extension, a PFS, or a board-level investment decision, the Kevitsa case is worth your attention.
+If you are reviewing a mine-life extension, a major pushback, or a study that is being presented as decision-ready, the Kevitsa case is worth your attention.

 Not because it is only about tax.

-But because it shows how quickly an expansion case can tighten when fiscal changes, power costs, reserve boundaries, tailings capacity, and permitting assumptions all start pushing in the same direction.
+But because it shows how quickly an expansion case can tighten when fiscal changes, power costs, reserve boundaries, tailings capacity, water management, and permitting assumptions all start pushing in the same direction.

-Boliden said that a roughly EUR 1 billion decision to extend Kevitsa beyond 2034 was on hold.
-Boliden had also warned earlier that the proposed Finnish tax changes would add materially to Kevitsa’s annual cost base.
+Boliden said on 4 March 2026 that an investment decision of around EUR 1 billion to extend Kevitsa beyond 2034 was on hold.
+Boliden had already warned in August 2025 that the proposed Finnish tax changes would add materially to the mine’s annual cost base.

 The more useful question is not whether the headline is dramatic enough.
 The better question is this: